On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Introduction History of the

 In this article, the \Xdefect is further investigated using Deep-Level Transient Spectroscopy (DLTS) and TSC measurements.
 Electron- and $\gamma$-irradiated $p$-type Silicon diodes are studied, and simulations of charge carrier emission processes from defects are performed.
 By comparing the measured characteristics of the \Xdefect with defect parameters reported upon in literature, a match of this defect with the singly charged di-vacancy in the donor charge state, \Vtwo, was found.

-This article is a direct follow-up to our previous work \cite{anja2}, in which the identification of the \Xdefect as the \Vtwo was already hypothetically proposed, but could not be verified.
+This article is a direct follow-up to our previous work Ref.~\cite{anja2}, in which the identification of the \Xdefect as the \Vtwo was already hypothetically proposed, but could not be verified.

 In-depth explanations of the spectroscopic methods TSC and DLTS can be found in Ref.~\cite{Moll} and the references therein.
 Since then, the TSC method was further developed both in terms of experimental procedures and methods to analyse the signal for obtaining accurate values for both defect parameters and defect concentrations.
-Only with these developments it became possible to establish a connection between microscopic and macroscopic properties in irradiated Silicon detectors \cite{liao2,ioana8,ioana9}.
+Thus, efforts were made to reduce the large uncertainties in evaluating the TSC spectra, caused mainly by the variation of the space charge width during the carriers emission from traps, by the space charge sign inversion and by the possible asymmetry between the front and back electrode areas of the diodes.
+It has been shown that by measuring diodes with guard rings grounded and under reverse biases ensuring the full depletion of the diodes during the full temperature range, accurate analyses of the TSC signals can be performed \cite{ioana8}.
+Electric field enhanced emission processes, proving evidence for the charge states of detected defects can be nowadays accounted in numerical simulations of the TSC spectra \cite{ioana11, ioana9}.
+Furthermore, for diodes that cannot be fully depleted over the TSC temperature scan (e.g. in highly doped diodes) precise evaluations of defect properties and concentrations can as well be made by performing combined thermally stimulated techniques for current (TSC) and capacitance (TSCap) experiments \cite{liao2}.
+Only with these developments it became possible to establish a connection between microscopic and macroscopic properties in irradiated Silicon detectors.
 The method of the Difference-DLTS measurements will be briefly explained in \autoref{sec:ddlts} and is illustrated in Ref.~\cite{niels_3rdDRD3}.